ShivanshBudakoti/ShivanshBudakoti/README.md

 - 👋 Hi, I’m @ShivanshBudakoti
-- 👀 I’m interested in ...
-Web devlopment and CP
+- 👀 I’m interested in ... nothing
-- 🌱 I’m currently learning ... backend technologies
+- 🌱 I’m currently learning ... nothing
 - 💞️ I’m looking to collaborate on ... web apps based on MERN stack
 - 📫 How to reach me ... shivanshbudakoti03@gmail.com